-Pinarello bikes 2018 range: know your Dogma F10 from your K10S - Cycling Weekly
+Pinarello bikes 2019 range: know your Dogma F10 from your Pinarello Prince - Cycling Weekly

 The purchase did not affect Fausto’s CEO-ship, and he remains at the top of the tree at the Pinarello factory, based as ever in Treviso, Italy.

-Pinarello bikes
+Pinarello road bikes

-Pinarello’s bike family is vast, but not as vast as some other brands.
-It likes to keep its model runs limited, focusing on a capsule collection suited to a range of rider needs.
+Pinarello’s likes to keep its model runs limited, focusing on a capsule collection suited to a range of rider needs.

 Its CEO told us: “We don’t want to make a bike for a sprinter, a bike for the climber.
 You don’t have to have a bike for every ride – it’s all marketing.
 We find the best combination.”

-Pinarello’s road range is made up of three very clear model favourites.
+However, in recent years the range has begun to grow, with new additions designed for mixed terrain such as the Gan GRS.

-Pinarello Dogma
+Pinarello Dogma F10

 The flagship race bike, ridden by Team Sky to Grand Tour success.